valhuber/python-rules/README.md

 and actions such as sending mail or messages.

-The prevailing assumption is that such *domain-specific logic must surely be domain-specfic code.*  This project introduces a declarative alternative to such logic, wherein you specify a set of spreadsheet-like rules, which are then executed by a plugin to sqlalchemy.
+The prevailing assumption is that such *domain-specific logic must surely be domain-specfic code.*  This project introduces a *declarative alternative* to such logic: you specify a set of *spreadsheet-like rules,* which are then executed by a login engine operating as a plugin to sqlalchemy.

 This rule-oriented approach confers several advantages over hand-coding: